ryan-munger/CMPT308_Database_Mgmt/Lab7/lab7_writeup.md

 (PackageID, TagNumber) → InstallDate, SoftwareCostUSD

-    The combination of PackageID and TagNumber is this table's primary key.
+    The combination of PackageID and TagNumber is the primary key.

 PackageName !→ PackageID